rails/rails/guides/source/action_mailer_basics.md

 </html>
 ```

 It is also a good idea to make a text part for this email.
-To do this, create a file called +welcome_email.text.erb+ in +app/views/user_mailer/+:
+To do this, create a file called `welcome_email.text.erb` in `app/views/user_mailer/`:

 ```erb
 Welcome to example.com, <%= @user.name %>